-If your tap water is "hard", meaning high in minerals, use bottled water or rain water.
+If your tap water is very high in minerals ("hard" water), you might need to use bottled water or rain water.

-Climate -- Lapageria prefers mild daytime temperatures and cooler nights.
+Climate -- It prefers mild daytime temperatures and cool nights.
 It's happiest between about 40 and 80 degrees (5-27°C), and above freezing.
-Adult plants are said to tolerate down to the low 20s (-5°C) if given overhead protection.
+Adult plants are reported to tolerate down to the low 20s (-5°C) if given overhead protection.
 But protect your seedlings from frost the first 3-4 years.
-You may grow them indoors or in a greenhouse provided that the air is cool and over about 40% humidity with good air circulation.
-If the humidity becomes low, consider using an ultrasonic room humidifier, which are sold at home improvement stores and thrift shops.

-Support -- Adult plants prefer to twist around a trellis, fence, wires, etc. Your seedlings will not need a trellis for at least 2 years, since they are slow growing when young.
+Support -- Adult plants prefer to twist around a trellis, fence, wires, etc. Small seedlings shouldn't need support.

 Enjoy your plant!